 - Offer groups of users targeted mobile apps to save time when away from their desk

 Creation of visualizations covering user screens, reports and other insights will be an essential task of the solution architect.
 This process should be on going.
 Right from pre-sales into project initiation and beyond into the analysis, design and implementation phases.

 Often customers will focus on the user experience.
-Understanding if the users are always, sometimes or never mobile when influence the UI design.
+Understanding if their users are always, sometimes or never mobile may influence the UI design.
+(As will other factors!)

 Wireframes maybe needed to show main forms, dashboards, mobile experiences and other visualizations such as Power BI.

 We may need to look for opportunities to use proactive insights or AI in place of a more reactive use of traditional reports and analytics.
 (Although our designs will also often include traditional reporting mechanisms!)

 There are many points to consider when designing visualizations, including;

 - Who will consume the reports?
 (Are they already Power Platform users?)

 - How fresh does the data have to be?

 - What data is required that might be external to our Power Platform / CDS solution?